Skip to main content

 Skip User Reviews

-• Performance issues and lag occur during late-game or with very large numbers of employees, leading to slowdowns and frustration.
+• Performance issues and lag occur in late-game stages with large numbers of workers, impacting gameplay.

 • gameplay